dancj/GoproControl/readme.md

 ### Quick Start

 After going through RPI setup, turn GoPro WiFi setting on.
-Power up RPi and it will launch the timelapse script on bootup.
+Power up RPi and it will connect to the camera's WiFi and launch the timelapse script on bootup.

 Make sure the camera starts taking photos, and that's it!

-LEDs, sounds, and display can all be disabled in GoPro settings if desired.
+Camera LEDs, sounds, and display can all be disabled in GoPro settings if desired.

 ### Accessories
-Used a suction cup window mount - [link](https://www.amazon.com/gp/product/B01EF3Q8SU/ref=ppx_od_dt_b_asin_title_s00?ie=UTF8&psc=1)

-* suction held for about a week without falling.
+Used a suction cup window mount - [link](https://www.amazon.com/gp/product/B01EF3Q8SU/ref=ppx_od_dt_b_asin_title_s00?ie=UTF8&psc=1).
+Suction held for about a week without falling.
 Beyond that use painters tape or something for extra support.

 Skeleton housing that allows camera to run with power cable connected - [link](https://www.amazon.com/gp/product/B00GLJBYRC/ref=ppx_od_dt_b_asin_title_s01?ie=UTF8&psc=1)